9001/copyparty/README.md

   * up to 30% faster uploads if you hide the upload status list by switching away from the `[🚀]` up2k ui-tab (or closing it)
     * optionally you can switch to the lightweight potato ui by clicking the `[🥔]`
     * switching to another browser-tab also works, the favicon will update every 10 seconds in that case
-  * unlikely to be a problem, but can happen when uploding many small files, or your internet is too fast, or PC too slow
+  * unlikely to be a problem, but can happen when uploading many small files, or your internet is too fast, or PC too slow

 # security